This guidance for charities explains the the automatic disqualification rules.

 The person who is, or will become disqualified, must apply for the waiver, or an advisor can do so on their behalf.
 We cannot accept applications from charities on the person’s behalf.

-In some cases, the Commission may contact your charity to ask for more information.
+In some cases we may contact your charity to ask for more information.

 Checking official registers